Low-Frequency/Klipper-Git-Backup/README.md

 As a side effect the install script can be used to edit the config file if you want to make some changes to it.

-Also there will only be one custom command: `kgb`

 Google Drive support has now been completely removed from the source code.
 If there's enough demand, I'll consider adding it again, but for now I'll keep it as it is.

-The UI is almost completely redone from the previous version and almost fully tested.
-In the next step I'll verify that I didn't miss some settings and test all functions of the UI again.
-After that the main part of the script get's a mekeover.
+I removed the custom command since it didn't play along nicely with the new structure of the script.
+I might however try to add another script that handles all functions without the UI to provide an additional commandline tool, but that's a project for the future.

+The UI is completely redone and fully tested.
+I still have to test a few functions, but all the basic functionalities work.
+I also added an advanced config section for those who host their own git, or want to use GitLab instead of GitHub.

 # Adding a Klipper config backup script